 - Spine Imaging Modalities other than VFA and VFA Reporting

 The International Society for Clinical Densitometry designates this Live Activity for a maximum of 3.75 AMA PRA Category 1 Credit(s)™.
 Physicians should only claim credits commensurate with the extent of their participation in the activity.

 The International Society for Clinical Densitometry is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to offer continuing medical education for physicians.

 CE Credit Qualification

-Approved by the ASRT for 4.75 Category A continuing education credits.
+This activity is approved by the ASRT for 4.5 Category A continuing education credits.
 Technologists must sign in and out each day to verify attendance and receive credit.
 Partial credit will not be given.